 How To Make Easy Bake Oven Mixes

 - Measure the mixes precisely using the method described in the “recipe”.
-If you pack the mix into the measuring cup too densely, your cake will rise too high and stick to the top of the inside of your Easy Bake Ultimate Oven.
+If you pack the mix into the measuring cup too densely, your cake will rise too high and stick to the top of the inside of your Easy Bake Oven.

 - Cooking spray is a MUST to get the cake to release from the pan easily.
-As I mentioned, I like the Pam Baking Cooking Spray for effectiveness, as well as flavor.
+As I mentioned, I like the Pam Baking Spray for effectiveness, as well as flavor.
 Be sure to check out this quick tip for applying cooking spray with less mess!